anttijuu/O4-server/README.md

 Server may also host a *bot channel*.
 Bot channel loads messages from a text file.
 A channel gets it's name from the file name.

-If a user joins the channel, the bot channel starts to send chat messages to that channel.
-When the last user leaves the bot channel, no messages are sent.
+If a user joins the channel, the bot channel starts to send chat messages from the text file to that channel.
+When the last user leaves the bot channel, no messages are sent, until a user again joins the channel.

 Bot channels are never closed, similarily to "main" channel.
 Thus, when users list available channels on the server, the bot channel (if configured) is also listed as an available channel.